tylerpearson/serverless-election-aws/README.md

 1. Change the config in `state.tf` to match the bucket, region, and profile you will be using to interact with the templates.
 1. Change variables in `variables.tf` to the domain configuration you plan on using.
-1. Run `terraform plan --var-file=variables.tfvars` and ensure the output matches what you expect.
+1. Run `terraform plan` and ensure the output matches what you expect.
-1. Run `terraform apply --var-file=variables.tfvars` to build the infrastructure.
+1. Run `terraform apply` to build the infrastructure.
 1. The website will be located at the output of `website_url`.
 The API is available at the output of `api_url`.
 To access the region-specific APIs, use the outputs of `invocation_url`.